jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+--refactor caclcolor vars because we're using it in someplace and not others...

+-- consider lighteing/darkening the outline color so it looks more card-like (make it a relation to the bg color: maybe stripe also)

+(do i need a 2nd color for duotone?) or is this really monotone until v2?

+-- re-reconsider fui for table -- what does that look like?
+-- on mobile, the table spans full width anyway... and dinsce the focus ui can cause a disorienting jump anyway that called for a cleanup item, i think we need to scrap it on table, at elast for v1

+- can we allow user to switch the order of the text lines for each layout?
+That might be easier than giving user custom number of cols per row (lower interaction cost)

+disabe more spellcheck (enough?)

 build out index db (it's already set up to work) to allow saving (replaces previous localstorage implementation).